Content Hub

 4. Multi-entity, multi-currency consolidation

 A group running multiple syndicates, MGAs, or country operations needs to see the consolidated picture and the individual entity picture simultaneously.
-Cash trapped in one entity's trust account cannot solve another entity's liquidity gap without a formal inter-entity transfer — which needs to be planned for, not discovered as an emergency.
+Cash trapped in one entity's trust account cannot solve another entity's liquidity gap without a formal inter-entity transfer — which needs to be planned, not discovered as an emergency.

 The payment infrastructure layer